-Sports and extra-curicular activities have shown to be essential in health development of children.
+Sports and extra-curricular activities have shown to be essential in the healthy development of children.
 Due to a lack of basic infrastructure, children in Nepal do not have regular access to leisure activities.
 Schools lack the resources to engage social, creative and emotional capabilities of kids.
 Consequently, kids from all backgrounds struggle to find programs to help them grow into responsible citizens in their communities.
-Both Himalayan Life Chitwan and Himalayan Life Pokhara provide day camps and sport activities for children to develop these areas of their lives.
+Both Himalayan Life Chitwan and Himalayan Life Pokhara provide day camps and sports activities for children to develop these areas of their lives.

 - Leisure programs for children from all walks of life.

 - Scouting, sports, day camps, biking, hockey, and adventure programs.

 - Located in Pokhara and Chitwan, Nepal.

 - Serving thousands of kids on a weekly basis.

 - 11 competent and dedicated staff, supported by dozens of volunteers.

 - Incorporated under the Social Welfare Act with the Government of Nepal.

 Learn more about our HL Chitwan project here.